aerickson/implicitcad_watcher/README.md

 ### openscad_watcher

 Some things just don't work in ImplicitCAD, so it's nice to be able to render with OpenSCAD.
 That's what `openscad_watcher` is for!
-Use it just like `implicitcad_watcher`, but on .scad files.
+Use it just like `implicitcad_watcher`, but on .scad or .escad files.

 ImplicitCAD has features that OpenSCAD doesn't, so not all files will render.